Boredest/Pong/README.md

 #🎮 Pong C++ (Raylib)

-C++ Pong game made while learning the Raylib graphics framework ✒️ Description
+Pong game made while learning the Raylib graphics framework ✒️ Description
 This game was a quick project I made to experiment with th Raylib graphisc framework and C++.
 Raylib made it easy to draw graphics on the screen which saved a ton of time while creating this project.